 Having lived in various parts of the UK my whole life, the beginning of the year saw me move to Singapore to teach.
 I have lived in Lion City for ten months now, and I consider myself well and truly settled in.
 So I thought I’d share a few tips that I’ve picked up along the way (one for every month) for anyone who might be considering the move.
 Please forgive me if I sound like I’m stating the obvious on some of them.
 This is, of course, my first expat experience.
-Here’s what you need to know about settling in Singapore.
+Here’s what you need to know about living in Singapore.

 - Learn some basic Mandarin/Malay/Tamil-it will not go unappreciated.
 And the look of sheer amazement on people’s faces when you greet or thank them in their mother tongue is well worth the effort involved!